Book Your Free Estimate

 From the initial install and throughout its life, there are varying levels of maintenance and restoration required in the upkeep of stucco, eifs, and dryvit substrates.
 From new construction to repaints and restoration needs, LIME provides industry-leading stucco services for these substrates.

 How Do I Know if My Stucco, Eifs, or Dryvit System Needs to Be Treated?

 Depending upon the weathering of the surface and the integrity of the substrate’s initial install, the substrate should have about a ten-year timeframe until the surface needs maintenance.
-You’ll know that the elements are deteriorating the integrity of the substrate once the surface becomes porous, which promotes hairline cracks to develop, crumbling, and buckling or bubbling.
+You’ll know that the elements are deteriorating the integrity of the substrate once the surface becomes porous, which promotes hairline cracks to develop crumbling, buckling, or bubbling.

 Elastomeric coatings are the appropriate coating system for these substrates due to the elastomeric’s ability to expand and contract, as well as allow for adequate breathability.

-Coatings are like a glove; they provide a barrier and protect the surface which they are applied to from the elements.
+Coatings are like a glove; they provide a barrier to protect from the elements the surface to which they are applied.
 In essence, the coating system wraps the surface and prevents the substrate from continuing to weather.

-Whether it is due to turnover or woodpecker holes, LIME is capable of matching the existing texture and finish of the current system in order to ensure a custom result that is professional.
+Whether it is due to turnover or woodpecker holes, LIME will match the existing texture and finish of the current system to ensure a custom result that is professional.

-From the backer wall to the top-coat texture and all of the layers in between, ensuring that all components of the stucco, eifs, and drivet systems are installed with quality is LIME’s specialty.
+From the backer wall to the top-coat texture and all of the layers in between, LIME ensures that all components of the stucco, eifs, and drivet systems are installed with quality.